Master of Arts Interdisciplinary Studies (MAIS) 623

 Delivery Mode: Grouped study

-MAIS 623: Introduction to Trends in New Media is a foundational course to the Writing and New Media focus area of the Master of Arts (Integrated Studies) Program that introduces you to theoretical and methodological approaches to new media, especially as they apply to the emergent field of digital humanities.
+MAIS 623: Introduction to Trends in New Media is a foundational course to the Writing and New Media focus area of the Master of Arts (Interdisciplinary Studies) Program that introduces you to theoretical and methodological approaches to new media, especially as they apply to the emergent field of digital humanities.
 The influx of digital and born-digital resources (including image, music, video, text) has changed the way we think about the means of production.
 For example, the role of private discourse has been challenged by the permanence of archives like the Wayback Machine and the transient nature of networks like Twitter.
 In response, this course looks at how to negotiate the simultaneity of the ephemeral and archival.
 It explores how to differentiate between knowledge, information, and communication as we challenge what it means to contribute to the knowledge economy.
 It addresses ways of approaching and conducting research across platforms in order to deal with the increasing prevalence and complexity of public resources such as databases and open archives.
 The course then moves on to consider how the digital world demands that we find new ways of thinking about, reporting on, and interacting with exponentially increasing amounts of information.
 The final section of the course offers ways to apply digital media in specific circumstances.
 By the end of the course, new media and digital humanities should have become familiar discourses and useful tools in your other areas of study.

 By the end of the course, you will have developed foundational understandings of: